-Legal Grounds for a ParaGard IUD Lawsuit
+Legal Grounds For A ParaGard Lawsuit For Intrauterine Contraceptive

-- Design Defect: The design of Paragard IUD is such that even with all due care, the product will cause serious injuries and other complications because it is defective.
+- Design Defect: The design of the Paragard IUD is such that even with all due care, the product will cause serious injuries and other complications because it is defective.

 - Breach of express warranty: If the company promised that Paragard would be effective, safe, and non-harmful to users (they can sue under an express or implied warranty claim)